BatGap Logo

 Rick: Interacting with you in some way.

-David: And there isn’t really a conversation going on, there’s kind of like a… you know, but kind of making himself obvious.
+David: And there isn’t really a conversation going on.
+There’s kind of like a… you know, but kind of making himself obvious.

 Rick: Yeah.

-David: But for me, there was… yeah, a little part I skipped over in there.
-I started becoming aware of what people would call “astral stuff,” subtle entities, after teacher training, when I came back to Canada.
-And at first, it was kind of entertaining, but I realized pretty quickly that they were basically looking for attention.
-Like, if I asked questions, and they were always happy to give me answers, but pretty quickly it became apparent they were just basically telling me stuff to keep my attention, and they didn’t really have any knowledge to offer or whatever.
+At first, it was kind of entertaining, but I realized pretty quickly that they were basically looking for attention.
+If I asked questions, they were always happy to give me answers, but pretty quickly it became apparent they were just basically telling me stuff to keep my attention, and they didn’t really have any knowledge to offer or whatever.
 And I realized it was kind of a mistake.
 So I put that aside and gave it no attention.

 Rick: Are they like lost souls, or humans who have sort of gotten into some limbo state, or what are they?

 David: Oh, this is a little fuller than that, but not much.
 It’s kind of varied.
-There are people between lifetimes, and it depends on where they are in their process, as to whether they’re able to take a supporting role, or whether they’re kind of just…
+There are people between lifetimes, and it depends on where they are in their process as to whether they’re able to take a supporting role, or whether they’re kind of just…

-Rick: Like, pests?
+Rick: Like pests?

 David: Yeah, yeah, kind of rabble is one of the terms I use sometimes.
 Whether it’s just kind of like looking for something to do, or whatever.